So you want to get into ‘Doctor Who’

 This is confusing.

 Like I said, timey-wimey.
-But that’s the wonder, mystery, and chaos of the Doctor Who universe.
+But that’s the wonder, mystery, and chaos of the universe.
 Trust me, just go for the ride and you’ll have the time of your life.